plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 ## Results

 The findings of our experiments were mixed but promising.
-We found that the only experiment showing positive results was compiling a CoT-prompted `gpt-3.5-turbo` module with the `BootstrapFewShotWithRandomSearch` optimizer.
+We found that the only experiment that showed positive results was compiling a CoT-prompted `gpt-3.5-turbo` module with the `BootstrapFewShotWithRandomSearch` optimizer.
 Both of the signature optimizers and `gpt-4` as a teacher in  `BootstrapFewShotWithRandomSearch` didn't have much of an effect.
-We ran the aforementioned optimizer with 25 candidate programs.
-This amounted to roughly $300 running 50 training examples on 25 candidate programs.
+Our full experiment amounted to roughly $300 in inference costs, running 50 training examples on 25 candidate programs.
 We evaluated performance the same way the paper did, by randomly sampling 50 examples from a hold out set in 5 batches and computing average F1 scores.

-The following table shows our results from compiling a CoT-prompted `gpt-3.5-turbo` module compared to the paper's CoT-prompted results (found in Table 3 in the [paper](https://arxiv.org/pdf/2402.06044.pdf)):
+The following table shows our results from experiment number one compared to the paper's CoT-prompted results (found in Table 3 in the [paper](https://arxiv.org/pdf/2402.06044.pdf)):

 | question  | mixtral | gpt-3.5-turbo | gpt-4-turbo | ***compiled-BFSWRS-3.5-turbo*** |
 | --------- | ------- | ------------- | ----------- | ------------------------------- |